AdlerFarHorizons/GpsDevices/software/CopernicusTerm/README.md

 "Copernicus II(R) GPS Receiver Reference Manual", Appendix C

+**INTRODUCTION**

-Uses CopernicusII port B and assumes it is programmed for the default 4800 baud rate.
+The program uses CopernicusII port B and assumes it is programmed for the default 4800 baud rate.

+The program has separate modes for sending commands and receiving and displaying sentences to/from the device.
+Terminals don't necessarily have a command line buffer like the Arduino IDE.
+This feature allows the use of any terminal program and avoids having to compose a command while sentences are constantly being inserted between your keyboard strokes when there is no buffer.

+**PROGRAM OPERATION**

-Terminal will display automatically sent NMEA sentences from the unit per the current configuration.
-The default factory setting is to send a GGA and VTG sentence every second regardless of the unit getting an actual fix.
+The program starts in receive mode and will display automatically- generated NMEA sentences from the unit per the current configuration, if any.
+The default factory setting is to send a GGA and VTG sentence every second.
+If the unit has a backup battery, it will likely not send any data if it has no valid fix.
+The unit is normally configured to report the last fix if power has been cycled.

+Typing a colon (:) will toggle between data display and command modes.

+In command mode, a "cmd:" prompt is presented and your input is accepted and sent upon hitting "Enter".

-Enter a Trimble proprietary command sentence exclusive of '$PTNL' at the beginning and '\*cs' ('\*' + checksum characters) at the end.
-The terminal will immediately display the entire sentence as sent ('Sending: <full sentence>') amid the incoming NMEA sentences.
-If the unit sends a response, it will appear shortly after.
+The command format is a Trimble proprietary command sentence *exclusive of* '$PTNL' at the beginning and '\*cs' ('cs'=> checksum characters) at the end. *Upper and lower case are acceptable*

-NOTE: Since sending is asynchronous, the display sometimes gets garbled temporarily and the message probably got through ok.
-Re-send the message if you're not sure it was received properly.
+The full command sentence sent is displayed and then on the next line, the response preceeded with either "err:" or " ok:" is displayed.
+You are then prompted for your next command.

+To leave command mode, simply type a colon (:) and data display from the device will resume from that point.
+Any data sent by the device while in command mode, is lost.

+**DEVICE OPERATION NOTES:**

 If you're not seeing any output, the unit might have been configured for no automatic sentences on power up.
 A test to